wharfkit/website/src/lib/docs/AccountKit/Account.md

 ## Creation

-In most cases, the [AccountKit Factory](/docs/account-kit/account-kit) will be used to instantiate `Account` instances.
+In most cases, the [AccountKit Factory](/docs/account-kit/account-kit-factory) will be used to generate `Account` instances.
 However, they can also be created manually if the relevant data is provided.
-Here is a basic example:
+Here is a basic example of how to do so:

 ```ts
 import { Account } from "@wharfkit/contract"